Recording Industry Association of America

 Between 2001 and 2020, RIAA spent between $2.4 million and $6.5 million annually on lobbying in the United States.
+The organization ramped up its lobbying efforts in 2025, partly in response to artificial intelligence.

-RIAA also participates in the collective rights management of sound recordings, and it is responsible for certifying gold and platinum albums and singles in the United States.
+RIAA also participates in the collective rights management of sound recordings, and it is responsible for certifying gold and platinum albums and singles in the United States, a system that was the first of its kind in the global music industry and set the standard for music recording certification worldwide.

 Company structure and sales

 Mitch Glazier has been the RIAA's chairman and CEO since 2019.
 Glazier joined the RIAA 20 years ago and has played a role in the music industry's transition to streaming and "anywhere, anytime" access to music.
 He was the RIAA's senior executive vice president from 2011 to 2019 and served as executive vice president for public policy and industry relations from 2000 to 2011.

-The 26-member board of directors is composed of these record executives:
+As of 2018, RIAA's 26-member board of directors is composed of these record executives: